Housing Research

 Request for Application (RFA)

-CZI is pleased to support five research studies focused on community ownership and preservation of unsubsidized affordable housing, through our inaugural Housing Research Request for Applications in 2022.
-These projects were informed by the priorities and interest areas of stakeholders across the housing ecosystem, including policy and advocacy organizations, researchers, and community based organizations.
+Through our inaugural Housing Research RFA in 2022, CZI supported five research studies focused on community ownership and preservation of unsubsidized affordable housing.
 We envision preservation and production of affordable housing through mission-aligned property owners and community ownership groups as a key priority that can lead to better resident outcomes and transform the landscape of how housing is financed, built, and owned.
 These research projects will build evidence for our partners working on these efforts in the field, and we anticipate that learnings will include insights into the feasibility and benefits of these housing ownership structures and strategies for scaling these models.

 Breaking up the NOAH Monolith